erinkelsey/mongodb-basics/nodejs-fruits-app/README.md

 # Fruits App

-Simple app to show how to integrate MongoDB with Node.js.
+Simple app to show how to integrate MongoDB with Node.js with Native Driver.

 ## Integrate MongoDB

 ### Install

     $ npm install mongodb

+NOTE: make sure the Mongo is running locally

 ## Run App